 Summer in Vancouver is the best time of year!

 One thing about British Columbia is that forest fire season can be unpredictable.
-Fire smoke can come down from the interiour of the province or from Washington State.
+Fire smoke can come down from the interior of the province or from Washington State.
 This is the unpleasant part of summer.
 Some years it lasts a few weeks.
-Other years it does not come at all.
+In other years it does not come at all.

 Is the Summer a Good Time to Visit Vancouver?